fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 }
 ```

 However, this approach does not make sense in the long run.
-Let's remove the lines that do the synchronization and move to using a much more robussive way, [migrations](https://sequelize.org/master/manual/migrations.html) provided by Sequelize (and many other libraries).
+Let's remove the lines that do the synchronization and move to using a much more robust way, [migrations](https://sequelize.org/master/manual/migrations.html) provided by Sequelize (and many other libraries).

 In practice, a migration is a single JavaScript file that describes some modification to a database.
 A separate migration file is created for each single or multiple changes at once.
 Sequelize keeps a record of which migrations have been performed, i.e. which change caused by the migrations is synchronized to the database schema.
 With the creation of new migrations, Sequelize keeps up to date on which changes to the database schema are yet to be made.
 In this way, changes are made in a controlled manner, with the program code stored in the version control.